ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

   * The second option is the use of [double-sided adhesive tape](https://www.3m.com/3M/en_US/vhb-tapes-us/) or [reclosable fastener](https://www.3m.com/3M/en_US/dual-lock-reclosable-fasteners-us/) stuck on the side of the TFRPM01 case.

 ## Sensor probe selection
 The TFRPM01D can be used with multiple types of sensor probes.
 The most used one is a Hall effect probe.
 The magnetic probe is ideal for harsh environments, where dirt, dust, and water can contact the sensed rotor.
-The disadvantage is, that mounting of the magnet is required for proper sensor work.
+The disadvantage is that magnet mounting is required for proper sensor work.

 <p float="center">